 Certain information contained in this document constitutes forward-looking statements.
-All statements, other than statements of historical facts, are forward looking statements, including but not limited to statements with respect to future plans and objectives of Solaris; that ongoing drilling is targeting further rapid growth with an emphasis on the open extensions of near surface, high-grade mineralization at Warintza Central, particularly within the Northeast Extension zone, which is one of the key target areas for the expansion of the 'Indicative Starter Pit', along with higher grade, near surface mineralization being targeted at the Warintza East discovery, while testing the further potential within the Warintza cluster; that a limited program of follow-up drilling at Warintza Central within the MRE envelope is aimed at upgrading targeted volumes that the geological model predicts hold potential for higher grades than the MRE reflects, as well as increasing the confidence of mineral resources in the Inferred category; that the Company will advance its regional exploration program which has recently identified a number of new porphyry, skarn and high sulphidation targets for further exploration in support of drilling; that the Company will continue to collaborate with the Government of Ecuador to achieve the final execution of the IPA; the proposed spin-out of Solaris Exploration results; the availability of financial resources; capital, operating and cash flow estimates; and intentions for its Warintza Project in Ecuador.
+All statements, other than statements of historical facts, are forward looking statements, including but not limited to statements with respect to future plans and objectives of Solaris; Solaris' exploration plans, including that follow-up holes are also planned to expand drill coverage of the pre-resource Warintza West target and that the Company plans to continue to advance its regional exploration program which has recently identified a number of new porphyry, skarn and high sulphidation targets for further exploration in support of drilling; that the IPA will be ratified by the Government for execution; future execution of the IPA; the proposed spin-out of Solaris Exploration Inc.; that further funds may be required to fund future obligations and exploration plans; potential mineralization; exploration results; the availability of financial resources; capital, operating and cash flow estimates; and intentions for its Warintza Project in Ecuador.
 Forward-looking statements are often, but not always, identified by the use of words such as may, will, seek, anticipate, believe, plan, estimate, budget, schedule, forecast, project, expect, intend, or similar expressions.